Andalusian Workers' Union

 The Andalusian Workers' Union (Sindicato Andaluz de Trabajadores, SAT) is a trade union in the autonomous community of Andalusia, Spain.
 The SAT was established in 2007 and it is supported by 20,000 affiliates.
 The SAT's ideological basis are anti-capitalism, internationalism and Andalusian nationalism.
 It is led by Diego Cañamero.

 The Andalusian Workers' Union is known by its "Robin Hood" style protest actions.
 In August 2013, SAT activists raided a Carrefour supermarket in Seville and took ten shopping carts filled with school materials like pencils, erasers and notebooks which will be distributed to "families in need".

-On 9 May 2017, the Andalusian Workers' Union presented Er Prinzipito, a translation of the The Little Prince in a supposed Andalusian language by Juan Porras.
+On 9 May 2017, the Andalusian Workers' Union presented Er Prinzipito, a translation of The Little Prince in a supposed Andalusian language by Juan Porras.